 The Power of Language

 An Arts Integration workshop using music as a tool to foster social-emotional education and resilience in New Orleans’ Youth.

-Members of Lyrica Baroque partner with local New Orleans educators to present this nine day workshop using music as a tool to teach young students new strategies for learning resilient behaviors and facilitate social-emotional learning and aid in stronger language arts skills through arts integrated curriculum.
-The workshop aims to enhance students’ imaginations by exposing them to potentially new art forms such as classical music, and provides students with a secure and safe foundation from which to explore the world, emotionally connect, reflect, empathize, and empower their sense of personal voice.
+Members of Lyrica Baroque partner with local New Orleans educators to present a series of workshops using music as a tool to teach young students new strategies for learning resilient behaviors and facilitate social-emotional learning around academia.
+The workshops aim to enhance students’ imaginations by exposing them to potentially new art forms such as classical music, and provide students with a secure and safe foundation from which to explore the world, emotionally connect, reflect, empathize, and empower their sense of personal voice.

 “As musicians we have tools that allow us to express some of our deepest emotions.
 These tools are not unlike those that writers have to delve into the human psyche and condition.
 With the power of music to introduce writing concepts and techniques, we are able to arm the students with their own tools to explore their own psyches.
 The depth and level of emotional connectivity they are able to reach as a result is powerful and transformative for everyone in the room.
 When the students share their vignettes with the class, they take ownership of themselves and their emotions in a way that is rare to see in children of that age, let alone any adult.

 “One student was reading his writing through tears.
 He along with the rest of the class had been asked that day to go deeper with his writing – to add detail and color, just as a musician does to notes of music.
 The rest of the class listened attentively.
 I then played the opening of Bruch’s Scottish Fantasy.
 At that point another student who had been guarded and emotionally resistant for the first couple of days began to shed tears, as the combination of story telling and music had allowed her to open up and connect to something of her own.
 That is empathy.
 It was amazing.”

 – Gabrielle Fischler, Teaching Artist and Community Director